Gaeltacht: North America

+Media

+RTÉ Raidió na Gaeltachta, the RTÉ radio station serving the Gaeltacht and Irish speakers generally, is based in Casla, County Galway.
+It also has studios at Gaoth Dobhair, County Donegal; Baile na nGall in Ard na Caithne, County Kerry; Castlebar, County Mayo; with a smaller studio in Ring, County Waterford and the RTÉ Radio Centre in Dublin.

+Teilifís na Gaeilge is based in Baile na hAbhann, County Galway, and runs the Irish-language television station TG4.

 Irish colleges

 Irish colleges are residential Irish language summer courses that give students the opportunity to be totally immersed in the language, usually for periods of three weeks over the summer months.
 During these courses, students attend classes and participate in a variety of different activities games, music, art and sport.
 There are a number of different Irish colleges for students to choose from throughout the country.
-Many of the colleges while providing a number of activities and events for young people through the Irish language will be known for or specialise in a specific category.
+Many of the colleges while providing a range of activities and events for young people through the Irish language will be known for or specialise in a specific category.
 For example, Coláiste Lurgan is commonly known for its promotion of the Irish language through music, Coláiste Aodáin for water sports and team games, and others for GAA sports.

 As with the conventional schools, the Department of Education sets out requirements for class sizes and qualifications required by teachers.
 Some courses are college-based and others provide for residence with host families in Gaeltacht areas, such as Ros Muc in Galway, Ráth Cairn in County Meath, and Teileann and Rann na Feirste in County Donegal, with instruction given by a bean an tí, or Irish-speaking landlady.

 Popular Irish colleges/Gaeltachts include: Spleodar, Colaiste Sheosaimh and Uisce.
 Most Irish language summer colleges for teenagers in the Gaeltacht are supported and represented by CONCOS, who are based in Leitir Móir.